New Ceramics!

 • Sip on fluids throughout the day to stay hydrated.
 Ginger tea, lemon water, or clear broths are often soothing.
 Dehydration can worsen nausea, so it's important to maintain adequate fluid intake.

-• Ginger has been a traditional remedy for nausea.
+• Ginger is a traditional remedy for nausea for a reason.
 You can try ginger tea, ginger candies, or ginger supplements.
-Some people find relief from ginger-flavored foods or beverages.
+Some people find relief from ginger-flavored foods or beverages as well.

-• Certain smells can trigger nausea, so try to avoid strong odors or cooking smells that may be bothersome.
+• Certain smells can trigger nausea, so try to avoid strong odors or cooking smells that may be a trigger.
 Open windows for fresh air when possible, and consider using unscented products.

 • Fatigue can contribute to nausea, so make sure you're getting enough rest.
 Take short naps during the day if needed, and prioritize a good night's sleep.